How to Create a Landing Page?

 There are four steps to optimize your page.
 Those are keyword analysis, landing page optimization, link building, and result in analysis.
 A keyword analysis starts with researching your industry, competitors and potential customers.
 You do it by creating a list of keywords based on how people search for your product.
 Group the keywords by your website categories and for landing pages focus on one group of keywords.
 Compare that keywords with competitors rank for each keyword.

 For earning backlinks you can use contacts you have.
-Just ask them for the link where is appropriate.
+Just ask them for the link where it is appropriate.
 Another way to get them is to find a high-quality that might find your content useful.
 You can also share your content in forums and blogs together with sources of your competitors.
 Last but not least thing about SEO is to track organic traffic and click-through rates.
 You can use Google Analytics and Google Search Console.

 Interesting pictures and videos can make the content better and you offer more exciting.
 Images and icons on your landing page could be interactive, tell a story, or give directional cues towards your call-to-action.